 Gina has been called “smart and funny” by People magazine and “Very, very funny.
 For a woman,” by Dave Barry.
-She was deemed a “feminist humor maven” by Ms. Magazine and Wally Lamb said “Barreca’s prose, in equal measures, is hilarious and humane.”
+She was deemed a “feminist humor maven” by Ms. magazine and author Wally Lamb said, “Barreca’s prose, in equal measures, is hilarious and humane.”

 She has authored numerous books, many of which have been translated into several languages including Chinese, Spanish, Japanese, and German.
 Her most recent book, “If You Lean In, Will Men Just Look Down Your Blouse?” was published by St. Martin’s Press in 2016.
 Gina, whose weekly columns from The Hartford Courant are now distributed nationally by the McClatchy-Tribune Syndicate, is a Professor of English and Feminist Theory at the University of Connecticut.
 She won UConn’s highest award for excellence in teaching and has lectured worldwide as the authority on gender difference in humor.